 Stay safe.
-Best wishes to all Podengueiros in these difficult times.
+Best wishes to all Podengueiros for a safe and happy 2021.
 Stay safe.

 Small, sturdy, slightly longer than high.